Celtic Worship Service – 8:30am Sundays

 As participants in the worship experience at The Gayton Kirk we, as the gathered community, offer ourselves and our abilities in service to God.
 We sing.
 We dance.
 We pray.
 We make music.
 We preach.
 We share a holy meal.
 We serve.
 We are the actors on the stage before God.
 We are bringing ourselves to God.

 We believe it is very important to welcome children as participants in worship.
 We have a children’s time during the morning service and we include appropriate experiences during worship for the young and old.
+Loving, professional child care is offered during this service.

 Click here to see what an 11:00 worship service program looks like.